Home » Getting Your Degree » Closing the Skills Gap Quickly for Great Careers

 Selecting a 2-Year Program that Prepares Students for Careers Quickly

-Statistics can be tricky.
-At first glance, it would appear that the job market for technical trades is dismal.
-Take for example the production field.
-Often victims of automation, the Bureau of Labor Statistics estimates over 282,000 jobs will be eliminated in the production field over the next few years.
-Yet, even with this staggering statistic there will still be over 9 million jobs in the production field.
+At first glance, it may appear that the job market for technical trades is dismal.
+Take, for example, the field of production.
+Often victims of automation, the Bureau of Labor Statistics estimates that over 282,000 jobs in the production field will be eliminated over time.
+However, even with this staggering statistic, there will still be more than 9 million jobs in the production field.

-Put simply: lack of industry job growth does not mean lack of available jobs.
-Jobs created as well as current job openings are two (of many) factors to consider.
-Aging workforces are also a contributing factor that influences job availability.
 For example, approximately 1/3 of aviation technicians in the private sector are over 50 years old and nearing retirement age.
-As aging populations of technical trade professionals retire, who will take their place?
+As the aging population of technical trade professionals retires, who will take their place?

-In addition to aging and retiring workforces, there is increasingly less of a labor pool to fill these openings.
-According to the BLS, less than 50% of Americans trained for “middle-skills jobs.”
-The National Association of Manufacturers estimates that in the next 10 years, 2 million of the 3.2 million manufacturing jobs will go unfilled.
+In addition to aging and retiring workforces, there is an increasingly smaller labor pool to fill these openings.
+According to the BLS, less than 50% of Americans are trained for “middle-skills jobs.”
+The National Association of Manufacturers estimates that over a decade, approximately 2 million manufacturing jobs will go unfilled.

 Filling the Talent Pipeline

-Collectively, employers and their education partners have been refocusing their emphasis from strictly 4-year bachelor’s degree options to include skills training at community colleges, competency-based programs, and apprenticeship programs.
-Lockheed Martin is an excellent example of this shifting focus, developing an apprenticeship program in aerospace technology with Eastern Florida State College at the Kennedy Space Center.
-Lockheed Martin is also partnering with Tarrant County College in Texas to train workers in aerospace manufacturing for the F-35 military aircraft.
+Lockheed Martin is an excellent example, having developed an apprenticeship program in aerospace technology in collaboration with Eastern Florida State College at the Kennedy Space Center.
+Lockheed Martin is also partnering with Tarrant County College in Texas to train workers in aerospace manufacturing.

 Nursing